Is WordPress the Right Choice for My Artisan Website?

 - It is adaptable – A WordPress site can be basic or complicated.
-It has the power to stay simple or expand into a multi-purpose, efficient machine that helps you run all aspects of your business including ecommerce, lead generation and discussions with your visitors.
+It has the power to stay simple or expand into a multi-purpose, efficient machine that helps you run all aspects of your business including e-commerce, lead generation, and discussions with your visitors.
 It lets you decide.

 - There are a lot of themes to choose from – There are 1,000’s of themes to choose from in varying degrees of quality.
 If you’re not careful, you may spend hours searching for the perfect theme only to find that it doesn’t do what you want it to do.
-Of you like a theme for a while and you get shiny-object syndrome and waste another chunk of hours transferring your site to the a theme.
+Of you like a theme for a while and you get shiny-object syndrome and waste another chunk of hours transferring your site to a new theme.

 - There are a lot of plugins to choose from – See above but add in the danger of choosing a rogue plugin that crashes your site.
 Not pretty or fun and certainly a huge time suck if you’re not careful.

-- Updates can be problematic – WordPress is open source, so there are fairly consistent updates that fix things, add things and overall have the intention of making WordPress better, but sometimes these updates can cause problems on your site.
-Cleaning up the mess is time consuming and stressful.
+- Updates can be problematic – WordPress is open-source, so there are fairly consistent updates that fix things, add things and overall have the intention of making WordPress better, but sometimes these updates can cause problems on your site.
+Cleaning up the mess is time-consuming and stressful.

-- It is open source, which can mean security issues – An open-sourced platform is usually considered a good thing but the flip side that people forget is hackers can take advantage of the code more easily when it is freely available.
+- It is open-source, which can mean security issues – An open-sourced platform is usually considered a good thing but the flip side that people forget is hackers can take advantage of the code more easily when it is freely available.
 Protecting a WordPress site is doable, but it means using a plugin and adjusting settings which can complicate things.

 - Comments aren’t always a good thing – Since WordPress was originally created for bloggers, the default is to accept comments on all of your posts.
 As much as I like having good conversations with people, the internet can be a crazy place full of crazy people (and bots) who are more than willing to ruin your day with tons of spam or hateful comments.